redhat-openstack/website/source/uncategorized/deploying-an-rdo-overcloud-with-instack.html.md

       export $(sudo cat /root/tripleo-undercloud-passwords | xargs)
       command $(sudo cat /root/stackrc | xargs)

 3. Choose how you want to deploy the Overcloud.
-By calling [Heat](https://wiki.openstack.org/wiki/Heat) dirrectly or via the [Tuskar](https://wiki.openstack.org/wiki/TripleO/Tuskar) CLI .
-Run one of the following examples.
+By calling [Heat](https://wiki.openstack.org/wiki/Heat) directly or via the [Tuskar](https://wiki.openstack.org/wiki/TripleO/Tuskar) CLI .
+Run one of the following commands.

       # heat
       instack-deploy-overcloud